- By A. Fielding

 - First published: UK: Collins, 1925; US: Alfred A. Knopf

 “A. Fielding” (real name unknown) wrote twenty-five conventional detective stories, most featuring her policeman sleuth Chief Inspector Pointer.
 She was an uneven writer: Barzun and Taylor read two, and liked neither; Curt Evans finds her frustrating: while her books offer the substance of detective fiction, her plotting is too often sloppy, violating plausibility and fair play.
 J.F.
-Norris, however, considers her an unsung master of misdirection, and the late Noah Stewart enjoyed The Tall House Mystery (my review coming soon).
+Norris, however, considers her an unsung mistress of misdirection, and the late Noah Stewart enjoyed The Tall House Mystery (my review coming soon).
 Many of her books are available from Gutenberg Australia.
 (See also the overview of her books on Ontos.)